chrdoe/chrdoe.github.io/_pages/cv.md

 as reviewer
 ----

-I have reviewed articles, books, and applications for: Studies in Linguistics, NUSA, The endangered languages documentation project (ELDP), International Journal of Bilingualism, Pacific Linguistics - deGruyter, Language Science Press, Open Linguistics.
+I have reviewed articles, books, and applications for: Studies in Linguistics, NUSA, The Endangered Languages Documentation Project (ELDP), the International Journal of Bilingualism, Pacific Linguistics - deGruyter, Language Science Press, Open Linguistics.

 as examiner and supervisor
 ----